-While there’s nothing better than eating your body weight in local food and drinking the all-inclusive cocktails at a resort, we can often come back from a holiday feeling worse than when we left – or like we need another holiday to recover.
+While there’s nothing better than eating your body weight in local food and drinking the all-inclusive cocktails at a resort, maintaining travel health is important.
+Otherwise we can often come back from a holiday feeling worse than when we left – or like we need another holiday to recover.

 If you want to make the most out of your travels, then it’s important to strike the balance of having an amazing time while also keeping healthy.
 You don’t have to be teetotal and live on lettuce, but there are some great ways to stay healthy and enjoy yourself at the same time.
 Here are five top tips to do just that!

 They say it’s one of the most important meals of the day – and this is especially the case when you’re travelling.
 You’ll want to fuel yourself for all of the adventures ahead, so getting in a hearty breakfast is essential.
 If you skip breakfast, you could end up feeling lethargic or even overeating later in the day.
 Look for breakfast options packed with fibre and slow-releasing or complex carbs.
 This will give you the energy needed to enjoy whatever the day throws at you!

 2. Get moving

 Now, no one is telling you that you have to do an hour HIIT session every morning on holiday, but it is important to keep yourself moving.
 It’s fine to read your book by the pool for most of the day, but get in those turquoise waters and have a swim every now and then.

 Go for walks around the city, get up early and hike a hill to see the sunrise, take part in a hilarious aqua aerobics class at the hotel pool – basically, just keep that blood pumping.
 Your body and mind will thank you for it.